• Skip to primary navigation

-This reflection on the Epiphany will help youth understand that following Jesus means giving our whole selves over to him and leaving behind anything which is hindering us.
+This Follow that Star Epiphany lesson plan will help youth understand that following Jesus means giving our whole selves over to him and leaving behind anything which is hindering us.

 Imagine this.
 One day your family gathers for a family meeting.
 You are told that the family is going to go on an adventure all next summer.
 You are going to leave your house behind and spend two months driving all over the country and sightseeing.
 Because of the limited space in the car, you must be able to fit everything you want to take with you in a large duffle bag.
 This includes clothes, toiletries, electronics, books, games, everything.